centrapay/centrapay-docs/src/guides/payment-flows.md

 1. Customer generates a short-lived [Patron Code][] via Centrapay API and displays it as a barcode on their smart device
-2. Merchant scans the barcode, optionally checks for support using the [Scanned Codes][] endpoints for additional information on the customer, and then [creates a Payment Request][] via Centrapay API with the Patron Code as a parameter.
+2. Merchant scans the barcode, optionally checks for support using the [Scanned Codes][] endpoints for additional information on the patron, and then [creates a Payment Request][] via Centrapay API with the Patron Code as a parameter.
 3. Customer device [fetches the payment request] created with the Patron Code and completes